-- If no disk is mounted to the existing node, see Mount a disk to the Docker data directory.
+- If no disk has been mounted to a node before, see Mount a disk to the Docker data directory.

 - Log on to the Container Service console.

-- In the left-side navigation pane, click Node.
+- In the left-side navigation pane, choose Nodes.

-- Select the target node, and click Remove or choose .
+- Select the node you want to remove and click Batch Remove or choose in the Actions column.

-- In the displayed Remove Node dialog box, click OK.
+- In the Remove Node dialog box that appears, click OK.

-- Add the removed node to the cluster.
+- Add the newly removed node to the cluster.

-- Select the existing instance and then click Next Step.
+- Select the newly removed node and click Next Step.

-After the node has been added to the cluster, you can log on to the node to run the df command to check whether a disk has been mounted to the target node.
+After the node is added, log on to the node and run the df command to view the disks mounted on the node.